 This is an officially licensed highly detailed Stormtrooper helmet that is also a Bluetooth speaker.
 It runs off mains power but it charges the internal battery so you can use it off the plug too.

-You can slo use the auxiliary connection to use it to play from your PC, laptop or TV.
+The auxiliary connection also lets you play audio from your PC, laptop or TV.

 For a full run-down of the best budget headphones available, here you go.

 For the literary inclined father in your life, there’s always an eReader.
 It’s impossible to not mention Kindle.
 The base Kindle is only £59.99, though you may want to pay the optional extra £10 to avoid your dad having adverts on the lock screen.
-It is perfectly capable as a reading device; the high end £269 Oasis model has the same basic features.
+It is perfectly capable as a reading device; the high-end £229.99/$269.99 Oasis model has the same basic features.

 For a Kindle-heavy rundown of the best eReaders, check out our guide